Make Your Next Trip Extraordinary

 Jean-Michel Jefferson, Ahipara

 Jean-Michel JeffersonJean-Michel Jefferson moved to New Zealand in 1998, after a decade-long career with Price Waterhouse, and founded a travel firm to cater to people who want to “go further, deeper, and see things others do not see.”
 He draws on his encyclopedic knowledge of New Zealand and network of hundreds of hoteliers, restaurateurs, private pilots, ship captains, and noteworthy experts to create itineraries that translate travelers’ wishes into reality—experiences that in many cases you could not possibly arrange on your own.
-His team can modify an itinerary on the fly to work around uncooperative weather conditions or to satisfy a traveler’s spontaneous desire to either add another location or slow down the pace.
+His team can modify an itinerary on the fly to work around uncooperative weather or to satisfy a traveler’s spontaneous desire to either add another location or slow down the pace.
 He has even helped people with immigration, including interviewing principals at selected schools!

 Read Jean-Michel’s Insider’s Guides to Active New Zealand and Queenstown.
 Check Wendy’s pricing tip.